-NOTE 16.
-PENDING BOND SALE
+NOTE 15.
+BOND SALE

-Subsequent to the report date, the District anticipates closing on the sale of \$14,100,000 of Unlimited Tax Bonds, Series 2021A.
-Proceeds from the bonds will be used for construction and engineering costs for Water Plant no. 5 and the Wastewater Treatment Plant expansion to 2.62 mgd.
-Additional proceeds will be used to pay issuance costs of the bonds.
-Delivery of the bonds is expected on or about December 16, 2021.
+On December 16, 2021, the District issued \$14,100,000 of Unlimited Tax Bonds, Series 2021A.
+Proceeds from the bonds are being used for construction and engineering costs for Water Plant No. 5 and the Wastewater Treatment Plant Expansion to 2.62 mgd.
+Additional proceeds were used to pay issuance costs of the bonds.